 What are Arpeggios?

 Arpeggios are a basic guitar technique and one of the first things you should learn as you begin to play.

-Lots of musicians use them, whether they’re playing rock, hard-rock (Slash), blues (Clapton), or french songs like those by Francis Cabrel.
+Lots of musicians use them, whether they’re playing rock, hard-rock (Slash), blues (Clapton) or jazz guitar.

-Arpeggios are one of those tools that are great for jamming and improvising, because they consist of playing all of the notes in a chord three or four times on two or three octaves.
-Playing them also helps you to practice your guitar chords.
+Arpeggios are one of those tools that are great for jamming and improvising, because they consist of taking the notes of a chord and playing them separately.
+So, rather than taking a guitar chord as played altogether, arpeggios all you to play the notes at different times.

 Arpeggios are intimately linked to learning your guitar chords and they are often taught along with the chords themselves.

 This is particularly true of music theory, in which you are tested, for ear training, on the sound of the major scale - say the C major - and the harmonic structure of the corresponding chord shapes.
 These arpeggios are the basis of many melodies - including those of your favorite songs - so they are worth learning.